 Added to the 1871 and later census records:

-- Name – Useful in order to find and identify your ancestor
+- Name – Useful to find and identify your ancestor

 - Age – If you already know the age of your ancestor in 1871 then you can use this to help you verify that you have the correct person.
-But be aware that there maybe some discrepancy.
+But be aware that there may be some discrepancies.

 - Occupation – Another useful element to help you identify your ancestor.
-Or you may not have already know what your ancestor’s occupation was.
+Or you may not have already known what your ancestor’s occupation was.

-- Religious affiliation – This information can help you find records such as your ancestor’s marriage and death church record.
+- Religious affiliation – This information can help you find records such as your ancestor’s marriage and death church records.

-- Birthplace – This information will obviously help you to locate your ancestor’s birth record.
+- Birthplace – This information will help you to locate your ancestor’s birth record.